sjoleary/SFL_PopGen/README.md

 Extended methods and results can be found in:

-* Genotyping.html (Genotyping.Rmd): Contains details for read mapping, SNP calling, VCF filtering, and haplotyping of genomic data set used for analysis (`data/POPGEN/_genepop.gen`)
+* `Genotyping.Rmd`: Contains details for read mapping, SNP calling, VCF filtering, and haplotyping of genomic data set used for analysis; the final genotyped file `data/POPGEN/SFL.tidy.genotypes` is too large to be uploaded to github, it is in a zipped folder (`data/POPGEN/SFL.tidy`).
-* .html (.Rmd): Contains fully reproducible analysis (code + supplementary figures and tables) described as described in the paper.
+* `Analysis_SFL_PopGen.Rmd`: Contains fully reproducible analysis (code + supplementary figures and tables) described as described in the paper

+knitted html files for both analysis are included for easier viewing.

 *All necessary custom scripts & functions can be found in* `/scr`.